Dana Beal: Ibogaine

 Beal has promoted ibogaine as an addiction interrupter.
-Beal asserts that addiction is a disease that can be treated with ibogaine.
+He asserts that addiction is a disease that can be treated with ibogaine.

-Beal helped to organize the Boston Ibogaine forum held in February 2009 at Northeastern University.
+Beal helped to organize the Boston Ibogaine Forum held in February 2009 at Northeastern University.
 During the forum, he gave a presentation on the chemistry and pharmacology of ibogaine.
 Beal also participated in the Ibogaine Forum held at the University of Otago, New Zealand, on 5 and 6 September 2009, as well as a similar information-session in the Netherlands in 2017.

 Beal also helped to organize the European Ibogaine Forum, September 2017 in Vienna.

 Social engagement

-Beal's "Cures Not Wars" site included information on the Global Marijuana March and the use of Ibogaine in addiction treatment.
+Beal's "Cures Not Wars" site included information on the Global Marijuana March and the use of ibogaine in addiction treatment.
 He also works on behalf of people with AIDS and cancer who frequently require medical marijuana.
-Dana Beal was given an Honorary Board Seat on the 'New York State Committee To Legalize Marijuana' on 4/20/2015 by Dennis Levy, the HIV+ African American President.
+Beal was given an honorary board seat on the 'New York State Committee To Legalize Marijuana' on 4/20/2015 by Dennis Levy, the HIV+ African American President.

 In 2015, prompted by New York's Compassionate Care Act, Beal organized a patients' rights group, which drafted a bill requesting that NYC's City Council administer users' cooperatives for patients who need medical marijuana:

 "We're trying to set up a five-borough patients co-op for people with serious maladies, including ones that aren't on the state list," says Dana Beal, a longtime cannabis activist and one of about ten contributors to the bill.
 "The law and the regulations don't cover people who are [also] legitimate patients.
 We believe that under home rule, we can extend better availability and better prices to more people.

-During the 2016 US presidential election-campaign, Beal organized a demonstration in Scranton, Pennsylvania, in which pro-cannabis activists carried a 51-foot, inflatable marijuana joint to a Hillary Clinton rally, while also passing around "an open letter to Hillary Clinton" asking her to remove cannabis from the Controlled Substances Act.
+During the 2016 US presidential election campaign, Beal organized a demonstration in Scranton, Pennsylvania, in which pro-cannabis activists carried a 51-foot, inflatable marijuana joint to a Hillary Clinton rally, while also passing around "an open letter to Hillary Clinton" asking her to remove cannabis from the Controlled Substances Act.

 Yippie Museum

 In 2004, the infamous Yippie "headquarters" at #9 Bleecker Street in New York City (also Beal's home for decades) officially became the Yippie Museum and Cafe and was legally chartered by the Board of Regents of New York State at their March 21, 2006, meeting.
 Its stated purpose was to preserve the activities and artifacts of the Youth International Party.
 Beal served on the museum/cafe's Board of Directors.

 In January 2014, the 9 Bleecker Street building went into foreclosure.
-The old Yippie building was cleaned out and is now a boxing club called "Overthrow".
+The old Yippie building was cleaned out, and in July 2014, the building was transformed into a Bowery-area boxing club called "Overthrow", deliberately retaining much of its original Yippie/60s-revolutionary decor.
+The boxing club would remain in the location for about a decade, until closing in November 2024 due to financial difficulties.